vauxhal/equares/equares_http/public/meta/doc/page/editorpane-text.md

 If editing the **info** =[simulation property](/doc#page/editor-usage-simprop), the editor header also displays the **Image** button for =[adding images](/doc#page/editor-usage-images).

+In certain cases, such as editing =[source code](/doc#page/editor-usage-text-script), the property might support =[snippets](/doc#page/general-snippets).
+If so, the editor displays the
+**Snippet** button for =[using snippets](/doc#page/editor-usage-snippets).
+It also contain the **Image** button to help user add images to snippet documentation.

-If editing =[source code](/doc#page/editor-usage-text-script), the editor displays line numbers.
+If editing source code, the editor displays line numbers.
 It is important to know them when locating errors basing on compile error messages.

 **Important:** to commit changes after text editing, it is necessary to press the **Ok** button in the pane header.
 Otherwise the changes will be lost.